cadencemarseille/rust-pcre/README.md

 ## Quick Start

-**Note:** If you see linker errors (for example, "undefined reference to \`pcre_free_study'"), you might need to export an environment variable, `PCRE_LIBDIR`, that points to the directory containing libpcre's import library.
+To use rust-pcre, you can either install libpcre 8.20+ and register with pkg-config or you can let rust-pcre build libpcre from source using CMake.

 ### Debian

 Debian Squeeze's package for libpcre is for version 8.02 of the library, which is too old.
-If running Debian Squeeze, you will have to compile libpcre 8.20+ from source.
-(Tip: [GNU Stow](http://www.gnu.org/software/stow/) is an excellent tool for maintaining the `/usr/local` directory.)
+You can either install a newer version of libpcre and register it with pkg-config or just let rust-pcre automatically build libpcre from source using CMake.

 On Debian Wheezy and newer, install the `libpcre3-dev` package:

     sudo apt-get install libpcre3-dev

-Then `make install`.

 ### Fedora

 Install the `pcre-devel` package.
-Then `make install`.

 ### Mac OS X

-Mac OS 10.7 ships with version 8.02 of libpcre, so you'll need to install a newer version of the pcre library.
+Mac OS 10.7 ships with version 8.02 of libpcre.
+You can either install a newer version of libpcre and register it with pkg-config or just let rust-pcre automatically build libpcre from source using CMake.

-[Homebrew](http://brew.sh/) is highly recommended for installing this project's dependencies.
-With Homebrew, installing the latest versions of Rust and libpcre is as simple as:
+[Homebrew](http://brew.sh/) is highly recommended for installing libpcre and CMake.
+With Homebrew, installing the latest versions of Rust, libpcre, and CMake is as simple as:

-    brew install rust pcre
+    brew install rust pcre cmake

 To upgrade:

-    brew update && brew upgrade rust pcre
+    brew update && brew upgrade rust pcre cmake

-With Rust and libpcre 8.20+ installed:

-    make install

 ### Ubuntu
 The libpcre packages for Ubuntu 10.04 LTS 'Lucid Lynx' and Ubuntu 12.04 LTS 'Precise Pangolin' are too old.
-If running lucid or precise, you will have to compile libpcre 8.20+ from source.
-(Tip: [GNU Stow](http://www.gnu.org/software/stow/) is an excellent tool for maintaining the `/usr/local` directory.)
+You can either install a newer version of libpcre and register it with pkg-config or just let rust-pcre automatically build libpcre from source using CMake.

 On Ubuntu 12.10 'Quantal Quetzal' and newer, install the `libpcre3-dev` package:

     sudo apt-get install libpcre3-dev

-Then `make install`.

 ## Usage
 The basic use of the library involves compiling a pattern regular expression:

     let re = match Pcre::compile(pattern) {
         Err(err) => {
             // compilation failed
             return;
         },
         Ok(re) => re
     };